-Reality Check: While it can often feel like our kids don’t eat anything other than a few things, I challenge you to keep a running list of everything they eat over the course of a week, not simply a day.
-You might actually be surprised to see the list get longer than you expect.
-(And, hey, your toddler does eat mac and cheese, yellow cheese, Cheerios and bananas, which is something!)
-But if you do find that your toddler is relying on his favorite foods at most meals, try these simple tips to encourage her to try new foods.
+Reality Check: It can often feel like our kids don’t eat anything other than a few things.
+I challenge you to keep a running list of everything they eat over the course of a week, not simply a day.
+You might be surprised to see the list get longer than you expect.
+(And, hey, your toddler does eat mac and cheese, yellow cheese, Cheerios, and bananas, which is something!)
+But if you do find your toddler is relying on favorite foods at most meals, try these simple tips to encourage trying new foods.

 And always continue to offer a range of food in addition to these favorite foods to make sure you’re exposing the child to other foods.
 Serve them in small portions and make sure they taste good to you.
-Hopefully they will eventually become less fearful of these other foods and will taste them—as long as dinner doesn’t turn into too big of a power struggle, so do your best to stay neutral about what they eat and not push too hard.
+Hopefully your child will eventually become less fearful of these other foods and will taste them—as long as dinner doesn’t turn into too big of a power struggle—so do your best to stay neutral about what they eat and not push too hard.

 TIP: Read more about the Division of Responsibility in Feeding here, which will give you a helpful framework for serving kids food.